 My local dublinbus stop is no. 2094 fyi

-― MONKEY had been BUMMED by the GHOST of the late prancing paedophile (darraghmac), Saturday, 21 November 2015 00:03 (four years ago) link
+― MONKEY had been BUMMED by the GHOST of the late prancing paedophile (darraghmac), Saturday, 21 November 2015 00:03 (five years ago) link

 Ant @austerityrecs Nov 20@CloningPandas I've got a cheeky £1 on Gaz Coombes.
 Matador was pretty special.
 Anybodies guess though really isn't it!View conversation 0 retweets 1 likeReply Retweet Like 1 More Mark Sowerby @marksow Nov 11Cheeky bit of Gaz Coombes on a Wednesday night. https://instagram.com/p/99eJjeI120/ 1 retweet 2 likesReply Retweet 1 Like 2 More Damien A Passmore @damien_a_p Jun 26Man, I really don't like Gaz Coombes' new stuff.
 Where's all the cheeky songs about having clean teeth or a stereo?0 retweets 0 likesReply Retweet Like More Prathamesh Bhosale @PB_Prathamesh_B May 2Gaz Coombes review – cheeky chappie bares his soul and comes out smiling http://trib.al/mFybUFy

-― The term “hitler racism” from Carmen Van Kerckhove at Racialicious (nakhchivan), Thursday, 26 November 2015 18:41 (four years ago) link
+― The term “hitler racism” from Carmen Van Kerckhove at Racialicious (nakhchivan), Thursday, 26 November 2015 18:41 (five years ago) link

 what do you call a man with no arms and no legs in the water?-- Bob